House lawmakers pitch proposals to address pig butchering scams

 Rep. Joyce Beatty

-Joyce Beatty (D-Ohio) asked the witnesses early in the hearing whether financial institutions should play a bigger role in fraud prevention.
+Rep. Joyce Beatty, D-Ohio, asked the witnesses early in the hearing whether financial institutions should play a bigger role in fraud prevention.

 Andrew Harrer/Bloomberg

-During a Congressional hearing on Wednesday, U.S. lawmakers and law enforcement officials discussed pig butchering — long-cons in which a fraudster gradually builds the trust of a victim before introducing a fraudulent investment opportunity, which is often made through a fake cryptocurrency trading platform.
+U.S. lawmakers and law enforcement officials discussed pig butchering — long cons in which a fraudster gradually builds the trust of a victim before introducing a fraudulent investment opportunity, which is often made through a fake cryptocurrency trading platform.

-Among the litany of topics covered by the House Subcommittee on National Security, Illicit Finance, and International Financial Institutions, lawmakers asked expert witnesses to react to ideas for potential legislation to redress pig butchering and similar schemes.
-Some of the proposals would merely tweak existing laws; others would introduce significant changes in bank liability for fraud losses, mirroring new regulations currently being implemented in Europe.
+Among the litany of topics covered at a hearing of the House Subcommittee on National Security, Illicit Finance and International Financial Institutions on Wednesday, lawmakers asked expert witnesses to react to ideas for potential legislation to redress pig butchering and similar schemes.
+Some of the proposals would merely tweak existing laws; others would introduce significant changes in bank liability for fraud losses, mirroring new regulations being implemented in Europe.

-Pig butchering is often perpetrated by victims of human trafficking and forced labor in Southeast Asia, according to the United States Institute of Peace (USIP), a federal institute tasked with promoting conflict resolution and nonviolent mitigating deadly conflict abroad.
-In a report in May, the institute issued what it called a "conservative estimate" that global financial losses to this form of fraud amount to approximately $64 billion annually.
+Pig butchering is often perpetrated by victims of human trafficking and forced labor in Southeast Asia, according to the United States Institute of Peace, a federal institute tasked with promoting conflict resolution and nonviolent mitigating deadly conflict abroad.
+In a report in May, the institute issued what it called a conservative estimate that global financial losses to this form of fraud amount to $64 billion annually.

-The 90-minute subcommittee hearing on Wednesday came at a time when investment scams are costing U.S. victims more money each year, according to the FBI's 2023 Internet Crime Complaint Center (IC3) report, which said reported losses to such scams increased 38% from 2023 to 2022, up to $4.6 billion.
+The 90-minute subcommittee hearing came at a time when investment scams are costing U.S. victims more money each year, according to the FBI's 2023 Internet Crime Complaint Center report, which said reported losses to such scams increased 38% from 2022 to $4.6 billion.
 Even as the total number of fraud reports has decreased in recent months, the total amount it is costing victims is on the rise.

-Here are the legislative proposals that were discussed during Wednesday's hearing:
+Here are the legislative proposals that were discussed during the hearing.

 Trusted contacts and delaying suspicious transactions

-Joyce Beatty (D-Ohio), a ranking member of the subcommittee, asked the witnesses early in the hearing about whether financial institutions should play a bigger role in fraud prevention.
+Rep. Joyce Beatty, D-Ohio, a ranking member of the subcommittee, asked the witnesses about whether financial institutions should play a bigger role in fraud prevention.
 The first witness to answer was Erin West, deputy district attorney for the Santa Clara County District Attorney's Office in California.

 Santa Clara County encompasses San Jose and surrounding areas.
 West led the establishment this year of Operation Shamrock, an information-sharing coalition fighting organized crime — chiefly pig butchering — emanating from Southeast Asia.